mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *do not squander time for that is the stuff life is made of.*
+> *the worst wheel of the cart makes the most noise.*

 </div>
 <!-- quote-end -->